dasaptaerwin/Progress-report-on-multivariate-statistics-for-geothermal-system-prediction-evidence-from-Indonesia/title.md

-Multivar statistics on geothermal hydrochemistry: a progress report
+Progress report on multivariate statistics for geothermal system prediction: evidence from Indonesia